Wellness Section Editor for The Daily

 To keep up with relevant topics in health and wellness, I consistently read the headlines from UW Today, Health Sciences Newsbeat, the New Yorker, the Whole U, and any other news source that celebrated recent research and findings at UW or in the wider community.
 I also attended meetings of other sections and spread the news far and wide about our section and managed to secure a list of loyal writers who responded to my pitches and came up with their own ideas that explored intersections of mental and emotional health with other areas of life like social media, nutrition, and education.

 Seeing “Aleenah Ansari Wellness Editor” in the paper every week was one of the most rewarding experiences of my college career, and I was proud to be part of the movement to contribute to a campus-wide conversation about health and wellness that was informed by student input and research in the community.

 Moments in Journalism when I knew I was in the right field:

 These moments occurred in a variety of contexts, but they all come back to seeing people respond to my work.

-- I remember when I turned the corner of the LSAMP Office and saw the back of a newspaper page with a photo of a girl in a red dress performing on stage articles – when I checked the other side, I realized that one of my articles was displayed on the wall of in an adviser’s office – I had covered the Filipino American Student Association’s Culture Night, and this article has been up in their office since 2015.
+- I turned the corner of the LSAMP Office and saw the back of a newspaper page with a photo of a girl in a red dress performing on stage articles – when I checked the other side, I realized that one of my articles was displayed on the wall of in an adviser’s office – I had covered the Filipino American Student Association’s Culture Night, and this article has been up in their office since 2015.
 It was a reminder that print journalism can serve as a reminder of people’s roots, and everyone deserves to be represented in the stories they read.